klmnden/azure-docs.tr-tr/articles/log-analytics/log-analytics-azure-networking-analytics.md

 * ApplicationGatewayPerformanceLog
 * ApplicationGatewayFirewallLog

-Aşağıdaki ölçümleri uygulama ağ geçitleri için desteklenir:
+Aşağıdaki ölçümleri uygulama ağ geçitleri için desteklenir: yeniden

 * 5 dakikalık işleme